mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

 === "Template"

     ```sql
-    CREATE DATABASE pinot_datasource        --- display name for database
+    CREATE DATABASE pinot_datasource        --- display name for the database
     WITH ENGINE='pinot',                    --- name of the MindsDB handler
     PARAMETERS={
       "host": " ",                          --- host name or IP address of the Apache Pinot cluster
-      "broker_port": ,                      --- port where the broker of the Apache Pinot cluster runs on
+      "broker_port": ,                      --- port where the broker of the Apache Pinot cluster runs
-      "controller_port": ,                  --- port where the controller of the Apache Pinot cluster runs on
+      "controller_port": ,                  --- port where the controller of the Apache Pinot cluster runs
       "path": " ",                          --- query path
-      "scheme": " ",                        --- defaults to `http` when left blank
+      "scheme": " ",                        --- scheme (defaults to `http` if left blank)
-      "username": " ",                      --- optional
+      "username": " ",                      --- optional, user
-      "password": " ",                      --- optional
+      "password": " ",                      --- optional, password
-      "verify_ssl": " "                     --- optional
+      "verify_ssl": " "                     --- optional, verify SSL
     };
     ```